 – The same finish: such as high polish, matte, or hammered

 – The same motif: such as a Celtic symbol or heart

 – The same gemstones or design elements: diamonds or sapphires, milgrain, braiding, and more

 Classic Matching Wedding Bands

-Many couples love the classic elegance of matching wedding bands in plain precious metal, whether platinum, 18K gold (in yellow, white, or rose), or palladium.
+Many couples love the classic elegance of matching wedding bands in plain precious metal, whether platinum or gold (in yellow, white, or rose).
 Even if you want simple bands, there are still details to agree upon—whether you like a ring that has rounded edges or if you prefer a more contemporary band with straight edges, and if you like the shine of a high-polish finish or prefer a smooth and matte finish.

 When you pick matching precious metal bands, the groom’s ring will generally be a bit wider than the bride’s ring to accommodate the difference in hand size.